WonMuhea/uc-course-lab-excercises/uc-secure-software-dev/uc-securesoftdev-residence-1/ReadMe.md

 ## Project Overview

 **uc-securesoftdev-residence-1** is a secure web application for managing user tasks, built with **Spring Boot**, **Spring Security**, and **JWT (JSON Web Tokens)**.
-The project features a single-page application (SPA) front end (`index.html`) that interacts with a RESTful API backend.
-It includes robust authentication, authorization, and rate-limiting mechanisms to ensure data security and application stability.
+The project showcases a robust, full-stack implementation of authentication, authorization, and data management.
+It provides a modern, stateless API backend that interacts with a dynamic single-page application (SPA) built with plain HTML and JavaScript.
+Key features include a sliding window rate limiter for abuse prevention and clear role-based access control for both standard users and administrators.

 ## Features